International Admissions Process

 - Reference forms: please see the application for details.

-Biola University accepts International applications only for the fall semester, with the exception of F-1 transfers, Doctor of Ministry, and modular programs.
+- Biola University accepts international student applications only for the fall semester, with the exception of F-1 transfers, Doctor of Ministry, and modular programs.

 *Please note that some programs have earlier application deadlines.